allisons/allisons.github.io/_posts/2024-04-09-Unifying-Tone.md

 #### Your tone determines the character of your performance and the visual grammar of your slides.

 By this point you know why you're here, what you want to say, who you're planning to say it to and in what order.
 You know what tone you're trying to set and how you're going to deliver your message.
 Now is the time to figure out what kinds of performance choices you need to make to carry all that off.
+Performance choices include the speed of your speech, the look-and-feel of your presentation slides, whether you include jokes (and which ones!), even how you hold your body and move through space.